V.A.N (song)

-"V.A.N" (an acronym for "Violence Against Nature") is a song by American band Bad Omens, sung by American singer Poppy, from the band's reissue album Concrete Jungle [The OST] (2024).
+"V.A.N" (an acronym for "Violence Against Nature") is a song by American heavy metal band Bad Omens, sung by American singer Poppy, from the band's reissue album Concrete Jungle [The OST] (2024).
 It was released by Sumerian Records on January 25, 2024, as the lead single from the album.

 The song premiered on SiriusXM's Octane radio station hours before its official release.

 Background

 "V.A.N" was performed entirely by Poppy (pictured in 2018).

-In September 2023, Poppy announced that she would be supporting Bad Omens across Europe for their Concrete Forever Tour, ahead of her own Zig Tour in support of her fifth album Zig (2023).
+In September 2023, Poppy announced that she would be supporting Bad Omens across Europe for their Concrete Forever Tour, ahead of her own Zig Tour in support of her fifth album, Zig (2023).
 In January 2024, Bad Omens deleted all of their Instagram posts and began posting video teasers that featured Poppy.

 Composition

 "V.A.N" is a metalcore and industrial metal song that features lead vocals from Poppy only.
 The sci-fi-themed song includes inspiration from Bad Omens' comic book Concrete Jungle.
 It tells a story of an artificial intelligence entity that would destroy humanity.

 Speaking about the song, Sebastian elaborated:

 "That's a song that started just with the hook 'Violence against nature', and then after saving the project with the acronym and seeing it we realized it could be fun to think of 'VAN' as a name.
 Thus the rabbit hole of ideas began that led us to decide to write lyrics from the perspective of an artificial intelligence gone rogue".

 The vocal delivery of the verse was influenced by GLaDOS from the video game Portal.